affrentice/sti-hub-api/README.md

 ##### Key Features:
 - User Registration and Account Management: Allows users to create accounts, manage profiles, and maintain security.
+- Investor Directory: A searchable database of potential investors.
+- Financial Institution Directory: Lists financial institutions that can support entrepreneurs.
+- BDS Provider Directory: Directory of business development service providers.
+- Content Sharing and Public Profile: Allows users to share content and showcase their profiles publicly.

 ## Infrastructure